 - Select one main keyword per webpage

-- Include that keyword in the page name & first paragraph
+- Include it in the page name & first paragraph

 - Add titles and headers with the keyword in

-- Use a small number of ‘secondary’ keywords on each page
+- Use a small number of ‘secondary’ keywords per page

 - Insert lots of videos